nattylee18/js-for-react-native-11116298/README.md

 - Created a function `createUserProfiles` in `userInfo.js`.
 - The function takes an array of names and the array of modified names from Task 2.
 - It returns an array of objects, each containing `originalName`, `modifiedName`, and `id` (auto-incremented starting from 1).

-## Instructions
-- Created a GitHub account using student email (...@st.ug.edu.gh).
-- Created a repository named `js-for-react-native-ID` (e.g., `js-for-react-native-1129884`).
-- Cloned it to the local machine.
-- Committed each task separately.